mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 The order of approval will follow:

 1. HR Director
-2. MLT member
+2. Team MLT member
+3. CTO (for R&D offers)
-3. VP of Finance and Operations
+4. VP of Finance and Operations
-4. CEO
+5. CEO

 After offer approval, the Recruiter, Team MLT member, or AA Interviewer will extend a verbal offer to the candidate.
 Upon verbal acceptance, the Director of HR will send the offer letter.